Academy of Natural Sciences of Drexel University: Vertebrate paleontology

 Vertebrate paleontology in the United States originated in Philadelphia through the efforts of naturalists and scientists associated with the American Philosophical Society (APS) during the first decade of the 19th century and at The Academy of Natural Sciences thereafter.
 By the end of the 19th century, the holdings from the APS, including the Thomas Jefferson Fossil Collection, had been transferred to the Academy for safekeeping.
 Currently, the collection contains more than 22,000 specimens, including many types.
 Richard Harlan was an early member who introduced many American naturalists to the groundbreaking works of Georges Cuvier.
 Joseph Leidy, who described Hadrosaurus and alerted the scientific world to the paleontological treasures of the American West, is considered the "father" of American vertebrate paleontology.
 Edward Drinker Cope, who also worked extensively on other vertebrates, is best known for his rivalry with Othniel Charles Marsh during the infamous Bone Wars.
-Curator Edward B. Daeschler is currently studying the evolution of Devonian tetrapods, but he will be retiring in September 2023.
-He is a co-discoverer of the transitional "fishapod" Tiktaalik roseae from the Canadian Arctic and the discoverer of two tetrapods, Hynerpeton and Densignathus from the Catskill Formation in Pennsylvania.
+Curator Edward B. Daeschler studied the evolution of Devonian tetrapods.
+Daeschler is a co-discoverer of the evolutionarily-transitional "fishapod" Tiktaalik roseae from the Canadian Arctic.
+He discovered two tetrapods, Hynerpeton and Densignathus from the Catskill Formation in Pennsylvania.